 As a result, it's the perfect day to hand out the Oscars of the sporting world.

-Danica Patrick will host the event Wednesday night, and it will be televised by ABC at 8 p.m.
+Retired race car driver Danica Patrick will host the event, which will be televised by ABC at 8 p.m.
 ET.
-She is the first woman to host the ESPYs.
+She will be the first woman to host the awards show.

 Jose Altuve of the Houston Astros, James Harden of the Houston Rockets, Alex Ovechkin of the Washington Capitals and Tom Brady of the New England Patriots are up for best male athlete, while WNBA star Sylvia Fowles of the Minnesota Lynx, skier Mikaela Shiffrin, snowboarder Chloe Kim and soccer star Julie Ertz will contest the best female athlete prize.

-George Springer of the Astros, Kevin Durant of the Golden State Warriors and Donte DiVincenzo are competing for the best championship performance award.
+George Springer of the Astros is competing with Kevin Durant of the Golden State Warriors and Donte DiVincenzo of the Villanova Wildcats for the best championship performance award.

-The Astros' victory over the Los Angeles Dodgers in Game 5 of the World Series is in consideration for the best game of the year, and it is up against Georgia's meeting with Oklahoma in the Rose Bowl and the U.S. women's hockey team's gold-medal win over Canada in the 2018 Winter Olympics in Pyeongchang, South Korea.
+The Astros' victory over the Los Angeles Dodgers in Game 5 of the World Series is up for the best game of the year, and it is in competition with Georgia's victory over Oklahoma in the Rose Bowl and the U.S. women's hockey team's scintillating shootout victory over Canada in the gold-medal game of the Winter Olympics.